 This 3 to 4-hour strenuous tour is designed for visitors who want the thrill of experiencing the cave in its natural state.
 Participants scramble over cave "breakdown," chimney between walls, climb semi-vertical rocks (rope-assisted), and belly crawl through tight passages along a 2/3 mile route.
 Participants must be in good health and physical condition.
 Participants are required to fit through a passage 8 1/2 inches high by 24 inches wide.

 Participants must provide and wear specific caving clothes and boots.
 Tours may be cancelled due to a lack of required participants; proper caving equipment;or unforeseen incidents.
 Tour size is limited to a minimum of 2 visitors and a maximum of 5 visitors.
-Reservations are required for this tour, up to 28 days prior to the scheduled tour.
-Reservations are made by calling the visitor center at (605) 673-8300 and speaking with park staff.
-Limited tours are offered from mid-June to the end of August.
+Reservations are required for this tour, and have not been yet been scheduled for the 2023 season.
+Call the visitor center at (605) 673-8300 and speak to park staff for more questions.